DuffyTJ89/UWP-3rdYrProject/README.md

 #### MainPage.xaml

 > The code for to deal with the fuctions of the main page.
 The button displayed to the user on the main page to get the weather is handled here.
-When the user clicks on the button a class is made to OpenWeatherMapProxy.cs to getWeather with the devices positon.
+When the user clicks on the button a call is made to OpenWeatherMapProxy.cs to getWeather with the devices positon.
 The results are then displayed in textblocks.

 #### OpenWeatherMapProxy.cs